Here’s your ultimate guide to Christmas markets in and around Durham

 To be honest, Newcastle Christmas Market is one of those markets where you go if you’re in the area but maybe not specifically for the market.
 Only 15 minutes away by train, if you’re looking for an excuse to escape Durham, make a day out of it and visit on the way to civilisation (real freaking clothes shops and not the depressing ones in town).

-Newcastle Christmas Market is taking place from the 15th of November – 23rd of December this year and is being held right outside Eldon Square Mall.
-There are two streets which are filled with vendors that sell typical with a bar in between for a warming cup of mulled wine; the real highlight of going to Christmas markets (justification for drinking at 1pm on a random Tuesday).
+Newcastle Christmas Market is taking place from 15th November – 23rd December this year and is being held right outside Eldon Square Mall.
+There are two streets which are filled with vendors that sell typical items, with a bar in between for a warming cup of mulled wine – the real highlight of going to Christmas markets (justification for drinking at 1pm on a random Tuesday).

 York

 York Christmas Market is arguably one of the most famous Christmas Markets in the UK, known for having atmospheric alpine huts, great food and a large variety of vendors.
-Going to York for the first time last year to explore before making uni options meant that I had the absolute joy of visiting – as an international student, York Christmas Market being my first ever Christmas Market was genuinely so amazing.
+As an international student, York Christmas Markets was my first ever Christmas markets, and I had the absolute joy of exploring it for the first time last year before making my uni options.

-York is about 1 hour and 10 minutes (give or take) away from Durham and the Christmas market will be taking place from the 13th of November – 21st of December, spanning St. Sampsons Square and Parliament Street, which is right in town center.
+York is about 1 hour and 10 minutes (give or take) away from Durham and the Christmas market will be taking place from 13th November – 21st December, spanning St. Sampsons Square and Parliament Street, which is right in the town centre.
 For any fans of Harry Potter, one of York’s most famous tourist attractions is “The Shambles”, believed to have inspired Diagon Alley.

 Edinburgh

-Edinburgh is about 1 hour and 50 minutes away by train and the Christmas Market is being held in East Princes Street Garden, an eight minute walk from Edinburgh Waverley station.
-There are direct links from Durham on the LNER, and whilst pretty, is quite a trek to get to!
+Edinburgh is about 1 hour and 50 minutes away by train and the Christmas Market is being held in East Princes Street Garden, an eight-minute walk from Edinburgh Waverley station.
+There are direct links from Durham on the LNER, and whilst pretty, it is quite a trek to get to.